renerocksai/slides/BACKLOG.md

 Show menu also in main menu screen (on startup).
 This makes the main menu screen a start screen only.
 Going back to the start screen is not really practical once we have the menu.
 So the main menu button can go.

+## Exports and Builds
+### Export to Bullets

+Export a godot project : templated .tscn

+Create static Dockerfile in Export that builds all exports (win, lin, web) of the presentation.

+### Build Slides executable via docker
+Easy builds and releases -- can potentially be put into GitHub CI.

+#### Option A
+GitHub CI - if it provides windows builds

+#### Option B
+Check if we can provide the missing windows links and cross-compile / cross-build it in just one Docker container.